dandre-benoit/reno-projects/README.md

 ## Description
 This is a technical test for the position **Senior Full Stack Developer** at **Soumission Rénovation**.
-The goal is to design, implement and document a basic RESTful API that manage projects for renovation, by using a backend framework or a library in JavaScript or TypeScript and a database.
+The goal is to design, implement and document a basic RESTful API that manage renovation projects, by using a backend framework or a library in JavaScript or TypeScript and a database.

 ## Documentation